rapidsai/cugraph/docs/cugraph/source/basics/cugraph_cascading.md

 BLUF: cuGraph does not support method cascading

-[Method Cascading](https://en.wikipedia.org/wiki/Method_cascading) is a popular, and useful, functional programing concept and is a great way to make code more readable.
-Pythom supports method cascading ... _for the most part_.
+[Method Cascading](https://en.wikipedia.org/wiki/Method_cascading) is a popular, and useful, functional programming concept and is a great way to make code more readable.
+Python supports method cascading ... _for the most part_.
 There are a number of Python built-in classes that do not support cascading.

-An example, from cuDF, is a sequencs of method calls for  loading data and then finding the largest values from a subset of the data (yes there are other ways this could be done):
+An example, from cuDF, is a sequence of method calls for  loading data and then finding the largest values from a subset of the data (yes there are other ways this could be done):

 ```
 gdf = cudf.from_pandas(df).query(‘val > 200’).nlargest(‘va’3)
 ```

-cuGraph does not support method cascading.
-That is due to two main reasons: (1) the object-oriented nature of the Graph data object leverages in-place methods, and (2) the fact that algorithms operate on graphs rather than graphs running algorithms.
+cuGraph does not support method cascading for two main reasons: (1) the object-oriented nature of the Graph data object leverages in-place methods, and (2) the fact that algorithms operate on graphs rather than graphs running algorithms.

 ## Graph Data Objects
 cuGraph follow an object-oriented design for the Graph objects.
 Users create a Graph and can then add data to object, but every add method call returns `None`.